 - Stage one: Join the program as a health care support worker.

 - Stage two: Complete basic workplace training and onboarding while working in a long term care or assisted living facility.

 - Stage three: Complete post-secondary training to become a health care assistant and work for 12-months as part of your Return of Service agreement.

-You will be paid $21.37 per hour when you are working as a Health care support worker.
-When you attend school, you are paid a stipend of $801.00 per week if you are studying full-time and the amount is pro-rated if you are studying part-time. (current as of April 2021)
+You will be paid $23.83 per hour when you are working as a Health care support worker.
+When you attend school, you are paid a stipend of $893.63 per week. (current as of April 2023)

 - Work with their employer during non-educational days (up to 37.5 hrs/week) and during school breaks.

 - Register with B.C.
 Care Aide & Community Health Worker Registry to formally become a health care assistant.